mattermost/docs/source/manage/cloud-data-export.rst

     Created: 2021-10-28 13:32:55 +0200 CEST
     Started: 2021-10-28 13:33:05 +0200 CEST

-Then extract the file to use it by running the following mmctl command:
+Then extract the export file to use it by running the following mmctl command:

 .. code::